agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::info

-If you are working with [Typescript](https://www.typescriptlang.org/), we recommend using generic types instead of the `type()` function.
+If you are working with [Typescript](https://www.typescriptlang.org/), we strongly recommend using generic types instead of the `type()` method!
 ```ts
 const MY_STATE = createState<string>("hi");
 MY_STATE.set(1); // type Erro